mathilde-b/SFDA/README.md

 NB 3: Estimated_Size_class0 + Estimated_Size_class1 + ... + Estimated_Size_classk = w*h

-NB 4: the true val_gt_size is unknown, sO it is not directly used in our proposed SFDA.
+NB 4: the true val_gt_size is unknown, so it is not directly used in our proposed SFDA.
 However, in our framework an image-level annotation is available for the target training dataset: the "Tag" of each class k, indicating the presence or absence of class k in the slice.
 Therefore, Estimated_Size_classk=0 if val_gt_size_k = 0 and Estimated_Size_classk>0 if val_gt_size_k > 0

 NB 5: To have an idea of the capacity of the SFDA model in the ideal case where the ground truth class-ratio prior is known, it is useful to run the upper bound model SFDA_TrueSize choosing the column "val_gt_size" instead of "dumbpredwtags".
 This can be changed in the makefile :